 In Azerbaijan a number of non-governmental organizations implement projects on the public informing about existing problems in the water sector by publishing newsletters, brochures, publications in the printed media and conduction of trainings.
-People can get environmental also Information information electronic mail ofthe Center (ecoforum@yahoogroups.com), the Regional Environmental Center (info@rec-caucasus.org), via the network of Caucasian environmental NGOs (info@cenn.org) and other channels.
+People can get environmental information also via electronic mail of the Information Center "Aarhus" (ecoforum@yahoogroups.com), the Regional Environmental Center (info@rec-caucasus.org), via the network of Caucasian environmental NGOs (info@cenn.org) and other channels.
 Unfortunately, the governmental organizations that are in charge of the management and preservation of water resources do not efficiently use the NGOs' capacity in informing and broadening involvement of public into the decision-making on water issues.